Xilinx: Recent history

 In 2019, Xilinx exceeded $3 billion in annual revenues for the first time, announcing revenues of $3.06 billion, up 24% from the prior fiscal year.
 Revenues were $828 million for the fourth quarter of the fiscal year 2019, up 4% from the prior quarter and up 30% year over year.
-Xilinx's Communications sector represented 41% of the revenue; the industrial, aerospace and defense sectors represented 27%; the Data Center and Test, Measurement & Emulation (TME) sectors accounted for 18%; and the automotive, broadcast and consumer markets contributed 14%.
+Xilinx's communications sector represented 41% of the revenue; the industrial, aerospace and defense sectors represented 27%; the data center and test, measurement & emulation (TME) sectors accounted for 18%; and the automotive, broadcast and consumer markets contributed 14%.

 In August 2020, Subaru announced the use of one of Xilinx's chips as processing power for camera images in its driver-assistance system.
 In September 2020, Xilinx announced its new chipset, the T1 Telco Accelerator card, that can be used for units running on an open RAN 5G network.

 On October 27, 2020, AMD reached an agreement to acquire Xilinx in a stock-swap deal, valuing the company at $35 billion.
 The deal was expected to close by the end of 2021.
 Their stockholders approved the acquisition on April 7, 2021.
 The deal was completed on February 14, 2022.
-Since the acquisition was completed, all Xilinx products are co-branded as AMD Xilinx.
+Since the acquisition was completed, all Xilinx products are co-branded as AMD Xilinx; started in June 2023, all Xilinx's products are now being consolidated under AMD's branding.

-In December 2020, Xilinx announced they were acquiring the assets of Falcon Computing Systems to enhance the Vitis platform.
+In December 2020, Xilinx announced they were acquiring the assets of Falcon Computing Systems to enhance the free and open source Vitis platform, a design software for adaptable processing engines to enable highly optimized domain specific accelerators.

 In April 2021, Xilinx announced a collaboration with Mavenir to boost cell phone tower capacity for open 5G networks.
 That same month, the company unveiled the Kria portfolio, a line of small form factor system-on-modules (SOMs) that come with a pre-built software stack to simplify development.
 In June, Xilinx announced it was acquiring German software developer Silexica, for an undisclosed amount.